cyberark/conjur-api-python/CONTRIBUTING.md

 ### Update the changelog and notices

-**NOTE:** If the Changelog and NOTICES.txt are already up-to-date, skip this step and promote the desired build from the main branch.
+**NOTE:** If the Changelog and NOTICES.txt are already up-to-date, skip this step and promote the desired release build from the main branch.

 1. Create a new branch for the version bump.
 1. Based on the changelog content, determine the new version number and update.